-This chapter advises on essential actions required by national as well as international leaders and organizations.
+This chapter advises on essential actions required by national as well as international leaders and organizations to benefit global public health while preventing the build-up of undemocratic, concentrated power.
 The proposed legislative and educational measures, among other things, build on the lessons learned during the different development phases of the COVID pandemic.
 Phase 1 relates to the origin of SARS-CoV-2 - which lies most likely in gain-of-function research.
-Phase 2 is concerned with the time period in which the spread of the pandemic could still have been prevented with the help of whistleblowers and adequate early response measures.
-Phase 3 is about the period that saw the main impact in mortality, which could have been significantly lessened with readily available safe and effective early treatment.
+Phase 2 is concerned with the the initial outbreak and early spread.
+Phase 3 is about the period that saw the main impact in mortality, which could have been significantly lessened with readily available safe and effective treatment.
 Phase 4 relates to the recovery period which requires an honest assessment and accountability measures.